jdbalistreri/PluggedIn/README.md

 # Plugged In

-Plugged In is a professional networking site built in Rails and Backbone.
+Plugged In is a professional networking site built in Rails and Backbone
 #####<a href="http://www.plugged-in.io" target="_blank">Live Link</a>

 ### Challenge Overview
 #####Problem:
 Implement the core functionality of a professional networking site (e.g. LinkedIn)
 #####Solution:
-Full stack solution uses a RESTful Rails API that delivers JSON to Backbone front­end (feature and implementation detail below).
+Full stack solution uses a RESTful Rails API that delivers JSON to Backbone front­end (feature and implementation detail below)

 ### Features
 - Create accounts and sessions (log in)